Montana State University Billings

 Montana State University Billings was established in 1927 as Eastern Montana State Normal School.
 At that time all the institutions of higher education were located in western Montana, so the university was designed to serve the needs of eastern Montana, especially with respect to preparing teachers for elementary schools.
 In 1966, the institution’s name was changed to Eastern Montana College.
 In 1994, with the merger of the Billings Vocational Technical Center, the institution became Montana State University Billings.
 The University has grown with the city of Billings to become the major higher educational center in south-central and eastern Montana.

 Today the University is the third largest of the six four-year-plus units of the Montana University System.
-The University consists of five academic colleges: the College of Allied Health Professions, the College of Arts and Sciences, the College of Business, the College of Education, and City College at Montana State University Billings.
+The University consists of five academic colleges: the College of Business, the College of Education, the College of Health Professions and Science, the College of Liberal Arts and Social Sciences, and City College at Montana State University Billings.

 Location and Campus

 The Yellowstone Region and the City of Billings: America’s “last, best place” is undoubtedly an appropriate way to describe the region of the Yellowstone.
 Stretching from Yellowstone Park to where it joins the Missouri River, the Yellowstone River is the longest un-dammed river in the United States.
 Montana State University Billings shares the history, traditions, and quality of life that characterize the Yellowstone Region.

 Montana State University Billings is located in the expanding city of Billings in the valley of the Yellowstone between rugged mountains and sweeping plains, with the population base of approximately 120,000.
 The city, the largest in Montana, offers all the conveniences of modern urban life, but has retained its cultural and historical Western tradition of friendliness.